How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Occupancy taxes: A hotel or lodging tax varies by state and typically ranges from 1% to 15% per night.
 These taxes are usually charged to vacation rental guests, and if landlords rent their property through Airbnb, the company may collect the taxes from guests if their city has agreed to do so.

-- Homeowner Association (HOA) fees: You will be responsible for paying HOA fees if you purchase a condo or a home in a planned community with common areas.
+- Homeowner association (HOA) fees: You will be responsible for paying HOA fees if you purchase a condo or a home in a planned community with common areas.
 These fees are usually paid monthly but can also be paid quarterly.
-HOA fees cover grounds maintenance, landscaping, pool maintenance, trash removal, gate security guard, and the electricity and other utilities for common areas.
+HOA fees cover grounds maintenance, landscaping, pool maintenance, trash removal, gate security guard, electricity, and other utilities for common areas.
 If you rent the property, the fees can be tax-deductible.

 - Utilities: Utility fees cover costs for heating, cooling, internet, electricity, and gas.
 Before purchasing a vacation rental property, you should get an idea of these costs from the seller and local utility companies.
 The prices will vary according to how you and your guests use the property.